At Cheshire Academy, the learning doesn’t stop in the summertime.

 IMPORTANT DATES & INFORMATION

-Over five weeks, you will take live, online classes, some of which offer Cheshire Academy credit.
+Over five weeks, you will take live, online classes, for Cheshire Academy credit or enrichment and high school- or college-prep.

 Monday, July 13-Friday, August 14